Nimo

 Important points to keep in mind

-Prime numbers have exactly two positive divisors: 1 and itself.
+Prime numbers have exactly two factors.

 Built with v0